LucasDelfino92/morrowindsharp/btb.md

-# BTBGI ADD-ON
+## BTBGI ADD-ON

-## PRELIMINARY STEPS
+### Preliminary steps

-This guide recommends a number of mods in favor of others already installed in Morrowind Sharp (both Main and Add-on guides), or different versions of already installed mods.
-Thus, you should uninstall them.
+Some of the mods installed in Morrowind Sharp should be uninstalled for this section.
+They will be replaced in favor of more compatible versions.

 These mods are:
 - (Main) [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745)